 - Oyster Bay Sparkling Cuvee Brut N/V, New Zealand ($24.99).
 I was really surprised by this wine.
-It won me over with it’s fresh fruit flavours.
+It won me over with its fresh fruit flavours.
 Light citrus and stone fruit on the nose.
 Lots of flavour in your mouth with citrus, lime, kiwi fruit, and herbal flavours.
-Small bubble with medium acidity.
+A small bubble with medium acidity.

 - Dr. L Sparkling Riesling, Germany ($18.99).
 Dr. Loosen is a master of the Riesling grape in Germany as well as other regions of the world, such as Washington State, where he works with Chateau Ste.
 Michelle.
 Medium lemon with a green tint in the glass.
 Citrus, minty, petrol aromas.
 An interesting nose!
-Light body, off-dry, with green applies, mint and petrol.
-Medium plus acidity keeps it refreshing.
+Light body, off-dry, with green apples, mint and petrol.
+Medium-plus acidity keeps it refreshing.
 A different, fun sparkling wine.